-Generally, the response time of a website at a normal user load falls in the range of 3 to 5 seconds although for a web-service it is less than 1 second or even in milliseconds.
+Generally, the response time of a website at an average user load falls in the range of 3 to 5 seconds although for a web service, it is less than 1 second or even in milliseconds.

 Type of Response Time Graphs: